ShinJoy991/6DOF-Kinematics/README.md

 them forms the subject of dynamics, which examines the velocity and acceleration factors in greater depth.

-A fundamental problem in the study of mechanical control is forward kinematics.
+&emsp;&emsp;A fundamental problem in the study of mechanical control is forward kinematics.
 Forward kinematics is the problem of determining the position and orientation of all links on a robot, including the end-effector, based on the kinematic variables of the given joints.
 In